uasal/spacehardwarehandbook-public/ESD Control Plan.md

 The following criteria are recommended for electrical tools used in EPAs:

-a.
-They employ a three-wire grounded power cord.
+1. They employ a three-wire grounded power cord.
-b.
-They have static dissipative handle grips.
+2. They have static dissipative handle grips.
-c.
-That the tool’s contact point (e.g., soldering iron tip) which touches the work piece has a resistance of less than 20 ohms (< 1 Ω when new) and the potential difference does not exceed 2 millivolts RMS using methods indicated in the supplier’s process documentation.
+3. That the tool’s contact point (e.g., soldering iron tip) which touches the work piece has a resistance of less than 20 ohms (< 1 Ω when new) and the potential difference does not exceed 2 millivolts RMS using methods indicated in the supplier’s process documentation.

 Motor driven tools are not recommended for use near ESDS items due to inductive charging in the ESDS devices.

+> [!Caution]
-Caution: GFCI systems can indicate a faulty soldering station but do not prevent damage to hardware from damaged soldering tips.
+> GFCI systems can indicate a faulty soldering station but do not prevent damage to hardware from damaged soldering tips.
 Soldering stations are easily moved to the workbench however their records are not usually kept by lab monitors and the tips cannot be easily identified as verified ESD-safe.

-Digital Multimeters (DMMs) may introduce voltage spikes when changing scales and/or have high voltages when measuring resistance.
+Digital Multi-meters (DMMs) may introduce voltage spikes when changing scales and/or have high voltages when measuring resistance.
 Make sure that the measuring equipment is compatible with the hardware being measured.

 Fixtures used while working at an ESD protected area must be ESD safe and ground bonded to the Common Ground Point.